 by Fran T

-This is a follow-up to Finch Nelson's excellent Chart flow which I've used for years.
-This flow doesn't use jQuery and it caches the charting library instead of keeping it in a very large block, so it won't crash Automate while you're editing it to plot your own data.
+This is a follow-up to Finch Nelson's Chart flow.
+This flow doesn't use jQuery, and caches the charting library vs. keeping it in a block, so it won't crash Automate while you're editing it to plot your own data.

 JSON dictionaries are used to configure Chart.js and this charting flow.
 The 'settings' variable blocks are used for general settings, while 'chartOptions' corresponds to the Chart.js 'options' configuration settings.
 Defaults for both are provided in a common setup subroutine, and you can customize them by setting the corresponding dictionary entries in your own versions of those blocks before calling the subroutine.
 Your datasets and their Chart.js settings are defined in the 'datasets' array, which corresponds to the Chart.js 'data' configuration setting (see examples).

 Here are the possible settings values:

 debug (1|0): If enabled (set to 1), displays the effective settings and chart options before the chart is displayed

 pointsize (integer): Size in pixels of the chart points; if 0, points are not shown

 showxaxis/showyaxis/showGrid (1|0): Whether to show the plot axis/background grid